Tommy’s Return to Aconcagua

 For the past 7 years, I have been fighting this fight, refusing to yield, and looking for ways to stop this lopsided fight.

 Exercising is a prime way to keep Parkinson’s in check.
 So, I play golf almost every day (walking with my bag on my shoulders).
-I climb mountains (I summited Kilimanjaro but fell short on Aconcagua).
-Now, I am walking the 778 km of EL CAMINO.
+I climb mountains (I summited Kilimanjaro and attempted Aconcagua in 2024, but fell short).
+In 2025, walked the 778 km of El Camino.
+In January 2026, I will again attempt to climb Aconcagua.

 Why?

-First, to give Parkinson’s a fight and to raise awareness among my fellow pilgrims about a merciless illness that cripples lives of those it afflicts and their caregivers.
+First, to give Parkinson’s a fight and to raise awareness about a merciless illness that cripples lives of those it afflicts and their caregivers.

 Second, to raise funds to support research for a cure.
 Lately, there has been outstanding progress in the search for a way to eradicate or control Parkinson’s.
 The Michael J. Fox Foundation is deep in this fight financially supporting the search for a cure.
 Their motto is “MJFF: We’re here until Parkinson isn’t.”

-On this front, I would like to ask my fellows pilgrims and whoever else I find in EL CAMINO to learn about MJFF’s work, consider making a contribution to the foundation, and share this conversation with others who may be interested in helping.
+On this front, I would like to ask everyone to learn about MJFF’s work, consider making a contribution to the foundation, and share this conversation with others who may be interested in helping.

 It is too late for me, but it will benefit many in the future.